Oilfield Workers

 - Regular hourly pay rate

-- Total daily or weekly straight-time earnings
+- Total daily or weekly straight-time (regular) earnings

-- Total overtime earnings for the workweek
+- Total overtime earnings in a workweek

-- All additions to or deductions from the employee’s wages
+- All changes to the employee’s wages

-- Date of payment and the pay period covered by the payment
+- Date of payment and total wages for the pay period

 - Payroll records